MediaPortfolios/mps-install/README.md

 ### 6. Debugging/log file

 A log file is created in `.../wp-content/uploads/merlin-wp/main.log`.
 In the log file you will see, where something went wrong.

-### 7. Testing

-To test, you'll want to create a new standard WordPress installation and add your theme build with Media Portfolios Install integrated.
-You can then use the [WP Reset](https://wordpress.org/plugins/wp-reset/) plugin to reset and run through more tests.

-## Contributions

-Anyone is welcome to contribute to Media Portfolios Install.
-Please read the [guidelines for contributing](https://github.com/richtabor/MerlinWP/blob/master/.github/contributing.md) to this repository.

-There are various ways you can contribute:

-1. Raise an [Issue](https://github.com/richtabor/MerlinWP/issues) on GitHub
-2. Send a Pull Request with your bug fixes and/or new features
-3. Provide feedback and suggestions on [enhancements](https://github.com/richtabor/MerlinWP/issues?direction=desc&labels=Enhancement&page=1&sort=created&state=open)

 ## License